imperugo/imperugo.github.io/_drafts/2014-06-11-advanced-logging-with-nodejs.markdown

 - logging
 ---

-As I wrote in my previous post [here](http://tostring.it/2014/06/03/how-to-configure-a-cluster-with-node-js/), Node Js is becoming a part of my dev life.
-Today I'm gonna write about logging.
+As I wrote in my previous post [here](http://tostring.it/2014/06/03/how-to-configure-a-cluster-with-node-js/), [Node Js](http://localhost:4000/tag/#nodejs) is becoming a part of my dev life and today I'm gonna write about logging.

-Every good application must have a good logging and NodeJs, as all Frameworks, offers several ways to log information.
+Every good application must have a good logging and NodeJs, as all Frameworks, offers several ways to save information.

 Unfortunately the most used is the classic ```console.log``` method that's a quick a dirty solution.
 For all people like me that usually use a robust Framework like [Log4Net](http://logging.apache.org/log4net/) or [NLog](http://nlog-project.org/), ```console.log``` doesn't fit so well with my requirements.